COVID Mask Clash: Noted Entrepreneur Charged With Bashing Englewood Officer In Face With Radio

-A celebrated advisor to startup businesses smashed an Englewood police officer in the face with his own radio after causing a commotion at a local Starbucks when he refused to wear a COVID mask, authorities said.
+A celebrated startup business advisor with an escalating history of violence smashed an Englewood police officer in the face with his own radio after causing a commotion at a local Starbucks when he refused to wear a COVID mask, authorities said.

 Frank Denbow, 35, eventually was subdued with help from a good Samaritan, police said.